hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 Storage on the clusters hosted at KU Leuven is organized :ref:`in a similar way as on other VSC clusters <data location>`.
-Currently, we use the NFS filesystem for home and data complemented with the Lustre and GPFS parallel filesystems for scratch storage.
+Currently, we use the NFS filesystem for home and data complemented with the Lustre and IBM Storage Scale (GPFS) parallel filesystems for scratch storage.

 VSC home and data storage
 --------------------------